Joshua to face Franklin in comeback fight

 British heavyweight Anthony Joshua will fight Jermaine Franklin on 1 April at the O2 Arena in London.

-Joshua, 33, who lost his last two fights to world champion Oleksandr Usyk, will be seeking a first win since beating Kubrat Pulev in 2020.
+Joshua, 33, who lost back-to-back fights to world champion Oleksandr Usyk, will be seeking a first win since beating Kubrat Pulev in 2020.

-Franklin was recently defeated by Briton Dillian Whyte, marking a first loss in 22 fights for the 29-year-old American.
+Franklin was beaten on points by Briton Dillian Whyte in November, marking a first loss in 22 fights for the 29-year-old American.

-The two-time world champion lost by split decision as he sought to recapture the unified heavyweight titles from Usyk in August.
+Joshua, a two-time world champion, lost by split decision as he sought to recapture the unified heavyweight titles from Usyk in August.

-That was Joshua's third career defeat in 27 fights, following a shock loss to Andy Ruiz Jr in 2019 which he later avenged.
+That was the Watford fighter's third career defeat in 27 bouts, following a shock loss to Andy Ruiz Jr in 2019 which he later avenged.

+Franklin said: "I'm ready to show the world why it's time for me to take my place at the top of the heavyweight division.

 - Why has Bad Education made a comeback?
 Jack Whitehall tells all about the cult sitcom